 Researchers around the world are engaged in a massively difficult project to map the entire human brain.
-And, recently, they have reported a few promising advances.
+And recently, they have been reporting some promising advances.

 The ultimate goal is to chart the locations of the roughly 85 billion neurons in the brain, their roughly 100 trillion connections, and how they all function.

 If that sounds like a tall order, it's because it is.
 The hope is that doing this will lead to a far greater understanding about how brains work and especially how mental disorders come about — and could be better treated.

 Below is a very basic primer on why scientists are mapping the human brain and how they go about doing it:

 Who's doing the mapping?

 This isn't one big, organized project.
 It's a bunch of scientists across the world working on various undertakings.

 There's a lot of excitement about brain mapping right now.
 The US and the EU recently dumped some significant money into the mix.
 Obama's BRAIN Initiative (Brain Research through Advancing Innovative Neurotechnologies) funding started in 2014 and should provide $100 million a year for each of 10 years.
 (For comparison, the National Institutes of Health neuroscience budget is about $5.5 billion a year.)
 The European Commission has promised $1.3 billion over 10 years to make a detailed computer model of the human brain.
 Many private projects are also underway.